Fun Summer Fitness Tips (page 2)

-When it comes to getting your children to exercise, being their fitness role model is important.
+When it comes to getting your child to exercise, being a fitness role model is important.
 Kids can smell hypocrisy a mile away.
-Set goals and get fit as a family this summer to establish habits that will last your child a lifetime.
+Set goals and get fit as a family this summer to establish habits that will last a lifetime.

 Today on Education.com